JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 # Xray Scan Test Viability

 * **Feb 9, 2020**: I discover similarities between Covid19 and known forms of pneumonia, after which I find a few Xray-Images representing positive cases of Covid19 by Chinese authorities, where I decided to perform **_artificial intelligence based_** **Xray Image Scan diagnostics**, by using the images as inputs to an artificial intelligence based pneumonia diagnosis method **_originally published on kaggle_**.
 This reasoning is seen in my research/discovery process in the [Deep Learning Code section below](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR#deep-learning-codetests--code-discussion--call-for-contribution).
+  * **This is the first known global attempt/publication of image analysis/Artificial Intelligence based nCov/Covid19 diagnosis Open-Source code**.

 * **Feb 19, 2020**: Scientists reveal a ~98% accuracy in **_human/radiology based_** **CT Scan image based diagnostics**, compared to the popular Dna polymerase chain reaction method by CDC: ["In a series of 51 patients with chest CT and RT-PCR assay performed within 3 days, the sensitivity of CT for COVID-19 infection was ~98% compared to RT-PCR sensitivity of ~71% (p<.001)."](https://pubs.rsna.org/doi/10.1148/radiol.2020200432)